Marleau helps Sharks beat Blackhawks 5-4 for 1st win

 Goodrow was all alone in the slot when Joe Thornton threw the puck in front 4:47 into the third.
 The Blackhawks pushed hard for the tying goal in the final seconds of their home opener, but came up empty.

+“I thought the third period was maybe the best period we’ve played all year,” Sharks coach Peter DeBoer said.

 Andrew Shaw had two goals for Chicago, which hadn’t played since its season-opening loss to Philadelphia in Prague last Friday.
-Dylan Strome had a goal and an assist in the opener of a seven-game homestand.
+Dominik Kubalik scored his first NHL goal, and Dylan Strome had a goal and an assist in the opener of a seven-game homestand.

+“Would have liked us to respond a little better to the adversity that we faced,” Blackhawks coach Jeremy Colliton said, “because we’re going to face a lot this year.”

 Marleau finalized a $700,000, one-year deal with San Jose this week.
 He had been a free agent since his contract was bought out by Carolina this summer.